 While pursuing a doctoral degree in Education Leadership, a student also opts to pursue a master's degree in Special Education.
 The doctoral degree takes longer to complete and the master's degree is awarded first.

 A student pursues a Master of Business Administration (MBA) and a Master of Public Administration (MPA).
-The student alternates focus by enrolling full time in MBA-related courses for one year and enrolling full time in MPA-related courses the next year.
+The students alternates their focus by enrolling full time in MBA-related courses for one year and enrolling full time in MPA-related courses the next year.
 After completing the requirements for both courses, the student is awarded both degrees in the same term.

 Gain admittance to both degree programs via the UO Online Application.
 See "About the Admission Process and Timeline" below.